-Organized by the College of Liberal Arts & Sciences External Programming Office and Women's Studies Program
+Organized by the Women's Studies Program and College of Liberal Arts & Sciences External Programming Office

-Now in its 16th year, the NIU Conference for Young Women introduces high school women to the academic side of college life; inspires them to transform their dreams of going to college into reality; and provides opportunities to interact with successful women faculty, professionals, and NIU students.
+Now in its 17th year, the NIU Conference for Young Women introduces high school women to the academic side of college life; inspires them to transform their dreams of going to college into reality; and provides opportunities to interact with successful women faculty, professionals, NIU students and alums.

 7:30-8:00 a.m.
 Check-In & Refreshments

 9:15-10:15 a.m.
 Session I: Get Involved!
 Learning Beyond the Classroom--Student Leaders Panel

 12:30-2:00 p.m.
 Session III: College Class Exploration

 2:15-3:00 p.m.
 Keynote Speaker: Monique Bernoudy

 Monique Bernoudy is an Associate Athletics Director and Director of the CHAMPS/Life Skills Program with Northern Illinois University's Intercollegiate Athletics Program.
 Additionally, Bernoudy currently serves as a member of the Board of Directors for the Mombasa Relief Initiative, a non-profit organization that supports children in Mombasa, Kenya in the areas of education, health and economic empowerment.
 Previously, she has served as the Director of Diversity for the University of Chicago's Booth School of Business, and Director of Multicultural Programs at Valparaiso University.
 She has also worked as an instructor, motivational speaker, diversity consultant and facilitator.

 3:00-3:15 p.m.
 Wrap-up & Evaluation

 For more information, contact Rebekah Kohli at firstname.lastname@example.org or 815-753-1044.